mmammel12/regSNP/README.md

 ## Installation

-1. To install manually, you need to install all the required Python libraries first:
+1. To install, you need to install all the required Python libraries first:

 ```bash
 pip install pandas==0.17.1